IgorKrupenja/zaino/README.md

 ### Setup

-This section outlines how to setup a development environment for Zaino.
-This involves quite a few steps, mostly to configure Firebase functionality.

-Please note that the development setup has only been tested on macOS and Ubuntu Linux.
-If you encounter any problems on Windows, please [file an issue](https://github.com/igor-krupenja/zaino/issues/new).
+Please note that the development environment works completely fine on macOS and Linux only.
+There are a couple of minor issues on Windows, see [#521](https://github.com/igor-krupenja/zaino/issues/521) and [#522](https://github.com/igor-krupenja/zaino/issues/522).

 #### Preparation